 Kent launched its Big Weekend in 2006 followed by Hertfordshire in 2016 and Essex in 2017.
-Jersey will be running the campaign in 2020.
+Jersey and Norwich will be running the campaign in 2020.
 Find out more about the benefits that the campaign has brought to Kent.

 Visit Essex says.........